 AWS Windows AMIs contain an additional service installed by Amazon Web Services, the EC2Config service.
 Although optional, this service provides access to advanced features that aren't otherwise available.
 This service runs in the LocalSystem account and performs tasks on the instance.
 For example, it can send Windows event logs and IIS request logs to Amazon CloudWatch Logs.
-For more information about how to configure EC2Config for use with CloudWatch Logs, see Sending Performance Counters to CloudWatch and Logs to CloudWatch Logs (p.
-163).
-The service binaries and additional files are contained in the %ProgramFiles%\Amazon\EC2ConfigService directory.
+For more information about CloudWatch Logs, see Monitoring System, Application, and Custom Log Files in the Amazon CloudWatch Developer Guide.
+The service binaries and additional files are contained in the %Program-Files%\Amazon\EC2ConfigService directory.